 From May 26–29, members of the Young Academies and Senior Academies of Sciences and Arts of Europe gathered in Warsaw to tackle the most pressing institutional issues facing the scientific community today.
-The dense program focused on a central mission: safeguarding academic freedom, reforming research assessment, and driving impactful science advocacy amid escalating global challenges.
+The program focused on safeguarding academic freedom, reforming research assessment, and driving impactful science advocacy amid escalating global challenges.

 Highlights and takeaways from the gathering:

 Shifting focus to systemic academic reform, a side event hosted by the Coalition for Advancing Research Assessment (CoARA) targeted the challenges of the current status quo.
-Participants exchanged concerns and best practices, uniting around a shared vision for the future:
+Participants exchanged concerns and best practices.

 At the ALLEA Public Conference, “Towards a Future of European Research Area: Boosting Trust, Integrity and Resilience,” leaders urged the community to stand firm in its values.
 Robbert Dijkgraaf, President-Elect of the International Science Council, delivered a resonant reminder on the necessity of open borders in science: Open science and collaboration are vital especially in times of global tensions—we must actively avoid paranoia and naivety alike.